 Street Food Phnom Penh is probably the biggest hidden gem of the street food scene in South-East Asia.
-I originally wrote this piece after spending a a month here.
-Now that I am living in the city (6+months and counting) I have decided to shake up this article.
+I originally wrote this piece after spending a month here.
+Now that I am living here (3+months and counting) I have decided to shake up this article.
 Turns there is much more to the Phnom Penh street food scene than I had imagined.

 Here’s our top guide to street food dining in Phnom Penh!

 Where can you eat street food in Phnom Penh?

 On the streets dummy!
 OK, kinda joking, but seriously once it gets dark the streets are filled with food carts that seem to pop up from nowhere.
 Wherever you go the quality and range tend to be amazing.